Richard Boyd Barrett: Domestic policy

 During the 1990s, Boyd Barrett was part of the Irish wing of the Anti-Nazi League.
 He was also involved with the anti-bin tax campaign and the anti-globalisation movement, having been arrested in 2001 and charged over disturbances at a protest.

-He campaigned against Ireland's bank-bail outs and the National Asset Management Agency (NAMA), organised protests, and supported initiatives such as The Right to Work Campaign.
+He campaigned against Ireland's bank-bail outs, as well as the National Asset Management Agency (NAMA), and organised protests and supported initiatives such as The Right to Work Campaign.
 He also proposed direct investment in public enterprise and strategic industry to create jobs in areas such as renewable energy, food production, generic medicines and IT development.
 Boyd Barrett has organised a campaign to oppose the sale of St Michael's Hospital to private developers, led campaigns to protect public amenities in Dún Laoghaire, including the Save Our Seafront campaign against a high rise development on the site of the Dún Laoghaire baths, and he has also campaigned to prevent the acquisition of Dún Laoghaire harbour by private companies.
 In a 2021 private members bill, Boyd Barrett called for the Leaving Cert to be abolished and for all students to be able to study any course of their choice regardless of exam results.